symgenoevolab/SyntenyFinder/README.md

 ```
 python SyntenyFinder.py --accessions GCF_910592395.1,GCF_902652985.1 --run_name get_synteny
 ```
-This command downloads the GenBank annotated genome assembly [GCA_914767715.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_001039355.2/) for the Bryozoan species *Membranipora membranacea* and the RefSeq annotated genome assembly [GCF_902652985.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_902652985.1/) for the scallop *Pecten maximus*.
+This command downloads the annotated genome assemblies [GCF_910592395.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_910592395.1/) for the nemertean *Lineus longissimus* and [GCF_902652985.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_902652985.1/) for the scallop *Pecten maximus*.
 It runs OrthoFinder and finds single-copy orthologues, then generates karyotype and coordinate files.
 The folder ```get_synteny``` is created within the working directory  ```/SyntenyFinder``` to store output, as well as intermediate run files.